Basic Policy

 -

-1. As he was appointed as a member of the Nomination and Compensation Advisory Committee on June 28, 2023, the number of his attendance is fewer.
+2. As he was appointed as a member of the Nomination and Compensation Advisory Committee on June 25, 2025, the number of his attendance is fewer.

 Results of Evaluating the Effectiveness of the Board of Directors

-Issues
+Identified Issues

 • Management of the progress of the new medium-term business plan

-• Additional promotion and implementation of DX strategies
+• Further initiatives and materialization of DX

 • Further improvement regarding the operation of Board meetings in order to increase the quality of deliberations, such as by the preparation of concise and clear-cut agenda documents, sharing of information in advance, and provision of necessary materials